sgmurphy/wordpress-plugins/stops-core-theme-and-plugin-updates/readme.txt

 * TWEAK: extend white labelling to include safemode warning notices, webhook responses and WP 5.5's new "automatic upgrades" user-interface additions
 * TWEAK: Removed MetaSlider notice in the notices collection
 * TWEAK: An install was seen in which an interaction with some other component caused excessive logging
-* TWEAK: Updating wording to be constant througout EUM.
+* TWEAK: Updating wording to be constant throughout EUM.
 * TWEAK: Manual core update showing correct to and from versions.
-* TWEAK: Updating wording to be constant througout EUM.
+* TWEAK: Updating wording to be constant throughout EUM.
 * FIX: Auto-updates will trigger on managed hosts that disable version checking.

 = 9.0.6 - 2020-08-10 =